emonupg/strapi-plugin-elasticsearch/README.md

 The latest version of this plugin works for Strapi v5.
 For Strapi v4, please install the version 0.0.8 of this plugin.

+## Supported ElasticSearch version
+The plugin is expected to work with ElasticSearch v8.
+It may or may not function as expected with ElasticSearch v7 or v9.
+Please share your findings if you have tried the plugin with these ElasticSearch versions.

 ## Plugin Configuration

 Within your Strapi project's `config/plugin.js`, enable the plugin and provide the configuration details: